General Anthurium Care

 Experiment and learn and have fun.
 You will know it’s time to repot it up a pot size when the roots start filling up the pot / wrapping around the inside of the pot / popping out on top of the pot/ peeking out the bottom holes.
 The roots will speak to you!

 Please don’t forget to tag me in progress photos on social media if you partake.
+I highly recommend the Anthurium Facebook groups as the experts are in there always willing to share knowledge (even though there is the occasional bit of drama).
 This hobby is so much fun because of the people we get to connect with and the plant progress we get to celebrate and share (as well as the hardships).
 Keep in touch and go on with your bad planty self.

 For more Anthurium growing information, and to learn how to propagate and pollinate them, check out my book, The Ultimate Guide to Houseplant Propagation .